tencentyun/intlcloud-documents/product_new/通信产品中心/即时通信 IM/客户端 API/SDK API/SDK API（C 接口）/IM SDK 接口/事件回调接口_intl_en.md

 | cb | TIMLogCallback | Log callback.
 For more information, see [TIMLogCallback](https://intl.cloud.tencent.com/document/product/1047/34550). |
 | user_data | const void\* | User-defined data.
 The IM SDK only transfers the user data to the callback function cb without processing the data. |

-> After the log monitoring callback function is set, the IM SDK internal logs will be returned to the callback function set by this API.
+>?After the log monitoring callback function is set, the IM SDK internal logs will be returned to the callback function set by this API.
 Developers can call the [TIMSetConfig](https://intl.cloud.tencent.com/document/product/1047/34388) API to configure the log levels of logs to be returned to the callback function.

 ## TIMSetMsgUpdateCallback